-The lab’s research program aims to explore and expand how advances in causal inference, statistical machine learning, and computational statistics catalyze discovery in the biomedical and public health sciences.
-Our methodological research emphasizes an assumption-lean, model-agnostic philosophy, taking a translational perspective that embraces the rich interplay between the applied sciences and the development of tailored statistical methods.
-Broadly, this approach draws upon causal inference principles to translate scientific questions into precise, interpretable statistical estimands, which one can then aim to learn from data generated by properly designed studies through the application of analytic methods that
+Our group’s research programs aim to explore and expand upon how advances in causal inference; semi-parametric estimation, especially causal (i.e., de-biased, targeted) machine learning; statistical machine learning; and computational statistics may catalyze discovery in the biomedical and public health sciences.
+The methodological research programs emphasize assumption-lean and model-agnostic frameworks, adopting a translational perspective to formulate causal-analytic and statistical methods tailored to answering substantive questions arising in the applied sciences.
+Broadly, our approach draws upon principles from causal inference to translate scientific questions into precise, interpretable statistical estimands, which one can then aim to accurately and efficiently learn from data generated by observational studies or randomized controlled trials via analytic methods that

 - avoid imposing restrictions not justified by available domain knowledge;